localstack/docs/content/en/user-guide/ci/circle-ci/index.md

 linkTitle: "CircleCI"
 weight: 4
 description: >
-  Use LocalStack in Circle CI
+  Use LocalStack in CircleCI
 ---

-This page contains easily customisable snippets to show you how to manage LocalStack in a [Circle CI](https://circleci.com) workflow.

 ## Introduction

-Circle CI is a continuous integration and continuous delivery (CI/CD) platform which uses a configuration file (usually named `.circleci/config.yml`) to define the build, test, and deployment workflows.
+[CircleCI](https://circleci.com) is a continuous integration and continuous delivery (CI/CD) platform which uses a configuration file (usually named `.circleci/config.yml`) to define the build, test, and deployment workflows.
 LocalStack supports CircleCI out of the box and can be easily integrated into your pipeline to run your tests against a local cloud emulator.